 Visual Recognition IoT

 IoT cloud platform providers are offering powerful AI visual recognition APIs.
 For example, developing a human visual recognition tool has now become a trivial exercise for developers, and the cost of using visual recognition in IoT services has reduced drastically.
-These tools are best used for use cases recognizing humans and objects, but may not be useful for very precise recognition use cases.
+These tools are best used for Applications recognizing humans and objects, but may not be useful for very precise recognition Applications.
 Developing specific visual recognition capabilities proves too expensive for most services, but it does make the service more attractive for end-users.

 Robotics is a branch of AI that, for many, implies a 2-armed, 2-legged machine that communicates with humans using visual or voice recognition.
-However, the most important use cases for IoT robotics involve the collection of data from sensors or extracted from robot programs.
+However, the most important Applications for IoT robotics involve the collection of data from sensors or extracted from robot programs.
 This data can be used by IoT services as input for AI machine learning algorithms to increase robot efficiency, implementing features such as predictive fault management or adaptive positioning.
-AI can be used to increase productivity with robotic systems as part of Industrial IoT services that will become vital for many Industry 4.0 use cases.
+AI can be used to increase productivity with robotic systems as part of Industrial IoT services that will become vital for many Industry 4.0 Applications.

 Natural Language Processing/Voice Recognition